Funding of higher education places

 VET Student Loans for eligible fee-paying students

-To be eligible for the VET Student Loans, students must meet all of the following criteria:
+To be eligible for VET Student Loans, students must meet all of the following criteria:

-Please note, VET Student Loans are only available for approved courses at the diploma, advanced diploma, graduate certificate and graduate diploma level that are specified on the courses and loan caps determination.
+VET Student Loans are only available for approved courses at diploma, advanced diploma, graduate certificate and graduate diploma level that are specified by the Australian Government.

 Accumulated HELP debt